Tripti-g/Github_inbrief/README.md

 # This App gives the summary of user and his Repostories
-This project can be accessed through [this link] (https://stupendous-zabaione-4920d8.netlify.app)
+This project can be accessed through [this link](https://stupendous-zabaione-4920d8.netlify.app).

 ## Local Setup